Mesklin: Concept and creation

-The combined effect of the difference between the polar radius and the equatorial one and the centrifugal force decreasing from its maximum at the equator to zero at the poles would result in a great difference between the gravitational pulls experienced at the two locations, which was one of Clement's goals: he wanted to challenge the assumption—present in planetary science and science fiction alike—that while different planets might have stronger or weaker gravity, the gravitational field of a single planet would not display a large degree of variation across its surface.
-Clement calculated the gravity at the poles to be 665 g, but noted a low degree of confidence in this figure as the standard methods used for calculating the gravity of a spherical object would not be applicable to such a distorted shape, and stated that formulae different from the ones he used suggested that his figure might be too high by a factor of two; Clement redid his calculations years later with the aid of a computer rather than the slide rule he had originally used, coming up with a figure around 275 g for the polar gravity.
+The combined effect of the difference between the polar radius and the equatorial one, which makes the gravity stronger at the poles since the force of gravity decreases with distance, and the centrifugal force decreasing from its maximum at the equator to zero at the poles would result in a great difference between the gravitational pulls experienced at the two locations.
+This was one of Clement's goals: he wanted to challenge the assumption—present in planetary science and science fiction alike—that while different planets might have stronger or weaker gravity, the gravitational field of a single planet would not display a large degree of variation across its surface.
+Clement calculated the gravity at the poles to be 665 g, but noted a low degree of confidence in this figure as the standard methods used for calculating the gravity of a spherical object would not be applicable to such a distorted shape, and stated that formulae different from the ones he used suggested that his figure might be too high by a factor of two.
+Clement redid his calculations years later with the aid of a computer rather than the slide rule he had originally used, coming up with a figure around 275 g for the polar gravity.